dfaker/PaintersDiff/README.md

 Even medium lighting on the canvas is essential.

-Requires: skimage, scipy and cv2 not yet reeached stability to prune some of these dependencies out yet.
+Requires: skimage, scipy and cv2 not yet reached stability to prune some of these dependencies out yet.